 The paper says that initially, mental rotation differences were moderaly large, d=.59, for men primed male and women rimed female. (p=0.01).
 For men and women both primed male, the effect was d=0.01.
 But what is the p-value or that?
 Well, p=0.94.
 Yes, 19 times larger than the standard 0.05 cutoff commonly accepted for statistical significance.
 For the whole set they report statistical significant results, but no effect size.
 We can also study statistical significance in the extreme case: female primed men and male primed women.
 If we plug in their data in a Welch's t-test calculator, we get a p-value of 0.61.
 Again, not statistically significant.

 The github paper is interesting.
 But is not at odds with the evidence so far: Again, the population in Github is self-selected.
 The average female Github user is not representative of the total population of females.
 Scott Alexander has a writeup about that paper here.

-As Yonatan Zunger, empathy and collaboration are also central to competency, especially at senior levels.
-Published results confirm this: in a that attempted to identify the factors that influence software engineers’ success, the three most important attributes were: “team oriented”, “seeks help” and “helps others”.
+As Yonatan Zunger explained, empathy and collaboration are also central to competency, especially at senior levels.
+Published results confirm this: in a study that attempted to identify the factors that influence software engineers’ success, the three most important attributes were: “team oriented”, “seeks help” and “helps others”.
 Neuroticism might hold women back from promotions, but there’s no evidence it makes them worse at their jobs.

 Understanding others and playing along in teams is important, yes.
 But this is again compatible with the populations of men and women having differences in empathy and emotionality which would drive them to different careers.
 Within careers, we would observe less differences.